-The Higher Learning Commission accredits degree-granting post-secondary educational institutions in the North Central region of the United States.
+The University of Kansas is accredited by the Higher Learning Commission (hlcommission.org), a regional accreditation agency recognized by the U.S. Department of Education.
+This institution has been continuously accredited since 1913.
+In addition, certain programs of the University have specialized accreditation.
 The website for the Higher Learning Commission provides information on institutions accredited by the Commission including KU's Statement of Affiliation and Organizational Profile.

 Letter of Accreditation (pdf)

 This letter from the Higher Learning Commission documents our accreditation status.

 A full list of tenured and tenure-track faculty and their academic credentials.

 In 2019, through the HLC Open Pathway process, KU will develop an Assurance Argument, propose a Quality Initiative, and host a site visit by a team of reviewers comprised of faculty and staff from other universities with similar missions.

 In Fall 2017, KU will develop a Multi-Location institutional Report for a sample of the institution's locations.
 The Multi-Location Report includes data about each selected location and explains its operations.
 The reviewer will meet with academic leaders, faculty, and students during the visit.
 The reviewer will look for evidence to assure the quality of KU's extended operations and the institution's capacity to maintain that quality.